irishdan/chat-bot-api/README.md

 ### Creating a chat
 - POST /chats with a title "test chat"
 - GET /chats/{id}/stream and subscribe to the SSE stream on the front end
-- PATCH /chats/{id} with a message "hello" and type "human" to send a message to the chat
+- POST /chats/{id}/messages with a message "hello" and type "human" to send a message to the chat
 - If you have subscribed to the SSE stream you should see a response from the AI streamed to the front end
-- PATCH /chats/{id} another message
+- POST /chats/{id}/messages another message
-- PATCH /chats/{id} ...
+- POST /chats/{id}/messages ...
 - The full openapi spec is [here](docs/openapi/open-api.yml)

 ## API Architecture